 With specific reference to this application, ITM has 15 current hydrogen station projects either built or in the process of being built.
 While some of these have been sold to and are operated by third parties, most are owned and operated by ITM.
-As such, ITM are very familiar with the processes and technology required to make a safe and reliable HRS.
+As such, ITM are very familiar with the processes and technology required to make a safe and reliable HRS as well as managing construction, operation and maintenance sub contractors in line with company policy.